knadh/otpgateway/README.md

 # Javascript plugin

-The gateway comes with a Javascript plugin that enables easy integration of the verification flow into existing application.
-Once a server side call to generate an OTP is made and a namespace and id are obtained, calling `OTPGateway()` opens the verification UI in a modal popup, and once the user finishes the verification, gives you a callback.
+The gateway comes with a Javascript plugin that enables easy integration of the verification flow into existing applications.
+Once a server side call to generate an OTP is made and a namespace and id are obtained, calling `OTPGateway()` opens the verification UI in a modal popup, and once the user finishes the verification, you get a JS callback.

 ```html
 <!-- The id #otpgateway-script is required for the script to work //-->